List of Married... with Children characters: Bud Bundy

-Budrick Franklin "Bud" Bundy (David Faustino) is the second child, born on January 22, 1974.
+Budrick "Bud" Franklin Bundy (David Faustino) is the second child, born on January 22, 1974.
 In the original pilot, his name was going to be Ben.
 In the first season, Bud is said to be in fifth grade, making him 10 or 11, but in subsequent seasons, he was aged to be within one year of Kelly, graduating high school in 1991.
 He was named for Budweiser beer.

 Upon the series premiere, Bud was generally depicted as a brat and antagonist, who especially enjoyed annoying his sister to the point of her extreme frustration.
-In subsequent seasons, he morphed into an unpopular, socially inept outcast, prone to self-serving schemes - many of which tended to involve attempts to impress girls.
+In subsequent seasons, he morphed into an unpopular, socially inept outcast, prone to self-serving schemes — many of which tended to involve attempts to impress girls.
 Bud regularly tries to boast himself to be attractive, sexy, and smooth, but is frequently rejected and/or caught in humiliating scenarios.
 In the fourth season, it is mentioned that he is still a virgin.
 Later in the series, having lost his virginity, he still remains generally unlucky in his pursuit of the opposite sex, despite the occasional one-night stand; one of which was with his cousin's fiancée, Janie, played by Joey Lauren Adams.

 During his teenage years, Bud develops a fleeting crush on the Bundys' next door neighbor Marcy Rhoades, towards whom he makes several unsuccessful come-on attempts.
-Later, he develops a crush on Marcy's young niece, whom he slept with in one episode.
-He had a May-December fling with Al's (female) boss Gary, where Gary treated Bud like wealthy men tend to treat their young, nubile, and unintelligent gold-digging dates.
-To the surprise of both Gary and his family, Bud wasn't interested in being a "kept man" and broke up with Gary over her disrespect for him.
+Later, he develops a crush on Marcy's young niece, whom he sleeps with in one episode.
+He has a May–December fling with Al's (female) boss Gary, in which Gary treats Bud like wealthy men tend to treat their young, nubile, and unintelligent gold-digging dates.
+To the surprise of both Gary and his family, Bud isn't interested in being a "kept man" and breaks up with Gary over her disrespect for him.
 He tries to attract girls with the help of various alter egos, including street rapper "Grandmaster B" — a persona often ridiculed by his family, who call him everything from "Bell-Ringer B" to "Bed-Wetter B".
-Another alter-ego is "Cool Bud," Bud's sexual, suave side with whom he eventually "merges", prompting him to become more "cool".
+Another alter-ego is "Cool Bud," Bud's sexual, suave side, with whom he eventually "merges", prompting him to become more "cool".